whiprandolph/bestseller/Part 4 - Closing Notes/To Learn More.md

     * _Rainbow gatherings_: people coming together for just a few weeks and make the healthiest subculture they can in that time

+    * _Unions and mutual aid societies_

 * _Hero stories from unhealthy cultures_: includes in-depth profiles of Martin Luther King Jr, Jesus Christ, and Harriet Tubman.

+<div style="break-after:page"></div>